brpandey/leetcode-notes/sys-design/hacking/34_distributed_message_queue.md

-34. Design a Distributed Message Queue (11)
+### 34. Design a Distributed Message Queue (11)

-Coordination between components of a distributed system is challenging: services have errors, failures, and other problems when they communicate across a network. *Distributed queues* are commonly used in distributed systems to improve reliability and increase scalability.
+Coordination between components of a distributed system is challenging: services have errors, failures, and other problems when they communicate across a network.

+**Distributed queues** are commonly used in distributed systems to improve reliability and increase scalability.
 These queues are used as a shared interface between services, helping to increase the resiliency of the system by allowing scalable and asynchronous messaging.

-RabbitMQ, Kafka, and Amazon SQS are examples of queue frameworks used for network communication between services.
+**RabbitMQ, Kafka, and Amazon SQS** are examples of queue frameworks used for network communication between services.
 In the designs for the chat applications with persistent and ephemeral messages, queues were introduced as a mechanism for message delivery.
 In this question, we'll design a distributed message queue and understand how it increases the